wille/jrat/README.md

 jRAT was started approximately 14th July 2012 and was released approximately 22th August 2012 for the first time

 First commit using git was made first June 2013

+jRAT has been paid and free many times, as I write this, jRAT is paid.

+When this source finally gets publiced, I hope that the community will contribute so this gets better and better.